fluid-project/jira-to-11ty/src/issues/FLUID-5874.md

     {
       "author": "Justin Obara",
       "date": "2016-04-01T10:40:35.075-0400",
-      "body": "@@Arnold Tagne are you sure this is a problem.
+      "body": "Arnold Tagne are you sure this is a problem.
 Can you try it again with the latest version of Chrome.
 I am not able to reproduce this issue at all.
 If you can reproduce it, please include all of the steps necessary to trigger the problem.\n"
     },
     {
       "author": "Aman varshney",